JTeo99/Second_Project/.devcontainer/README.md

 A button should appear to click: _Open Preview_ or _Open Browser_.

-To run a frontend (HTML, CSS, Javascript only) application in Codeanywhere with no-cache, you can use this alias for `python3 -m http.server`.
+To run a frontend (HTML, CSS, Javascript only) application iwith no-cache, you can use tn Codeanywhere his alias for `python3 -m http.server`.

 `http_server`

-To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.
+To,  run a backend Python filetype `python3 app.py`, if your Python file is named `app.py` of course.

 A button should appear to click: _Open Preview_ or _Open Browser_.